Skip to main content

 8. The implementation of agreed audit-based recommendations, from whatever source;

 9. Internal risk management arrangements, including the efficacy of the corporate risk register, the risk strategy and appetite, control and governance arrangements.
 This shall include compliance with the legal and regulatory framework that the institution operates within.
-This shall include consideration of the culture and behaviour that is prevalent within the university and arrangements that can affect reputation, such as the management of conflicts of interest;
+This shall include consideration of the culture and behaviour that is prevalent within the University and arrangements that can affect reputation and other risks, such as the management of conflicts of interest and matters arising at the Funders Advisory Panel.

-10. Serious incidents or failures (as defined by the Financial Management Code and Charities Commission) and significant losses in terms of their proper investigation, and that the External and Internal auditors, and where appropriate the Higher Education Funding Council for Wales or other regulatory bodies, have been informed;
+10. Serious incidents or failures (as defined by the Financial Management Code and Charity Commission) and significant losses in terms of their proper investigation, and that the External and Internal auditors, and where appropriate the Medr or other regulatory bodies, have been informed;

 11. Other appropriate audit reviews not conducted by the External or the Internal auditors, but which have implications for the institution’s risk management, control and governance arrangements;